nchuramani/RoboticCoachesforPositivePsychology/README.md

 <br>

 Demo state machine is created to test three different conditions, where the first condition implements only the script for interaction, the second condition uses FaceChannel for emotion detection and third one use the Continual Learning model for personalization.

+After running the program, it will create a folder named "SessionReports" **automatically** which will be holding the log files and image outputs.

 The condition is selected randomly in the *state_manager.py*